A direct approach to prescribing scalar curvature on bundles: Prescribing scalar curvature on fiber bundles with compact structure group

-To the proof of Theorem \ref{thm:scalar} we make a simple and straight application of the following result by Kazdan-Warner: \begin{theorem}[Kazdan-Warner] Let $(M,g)$ be a compact manifold.
+In this section, we prove Theorems \ref{thm:scalar} and \ref{thm:exemplos1}.
+To the proof of Theorem \ref{thm:scalar}, we make a simple and straight application of the following result by Kazdan and Warner: \begin{theorem}[Theorem A in \cite{kazdaninventiones}] Let $(M,g)$ be a compact manifold.
 Denote by $\mathrm{scal}_g$ the scalar curvature of $g$.
 Let $f\in C^{\infty}(M)$ be a smooth function on $M$.
 If there exists a constant $c > 0$ such that

-then, there exists a Riemannian metric $\widetilde g$ on $M$ such that
+then there exists a Riemannian metric $\widetilde g$ on $M$ such that